Last updated: May 2026 · Sourced from official UK government publications

 No. Buying, selling, or switching between investments inside an ISA does not affect tax status.
 The wrapper stays tax-free.

 Withdrawals are tax-free.
-There is no CGT, no income tax on dividends or interest, and no need to report it to HMRC.
+There is no CGT, no income tax on dividends or interest, and no need to report the withdrawal to HMRC.

 Yes.
-Dividends paid inside an ISA are exempt from dividend tax, on top of the CGT exemption.
+Dividends paid inside an ISA are exempt from dividend tax, in addition to the CGT exemption.